-Investments aren’t impulse purchases.
+The bottom line: Investments aren’t impulse purchases.
 Before you change strategies, consider the pros and cons alongside your present circumstances and future goals.
 When you do – and you still want to buy or sell – you’ll know you’ve made an informed decision.
 For more on this topic, see the Financial Industry Regulatory Authority's article "Evaluating Investment Performance."

 We’re committed to your financial success.
 Here you’ll find a wide range of helpful information, interactive tools, practical strategies, and more — all designed to help you increase your financial literacy and reach your financial goals.

 Financial Industry Regulatory Authority (FINRA).
-“Evaluating Performance.”
-2012.
+“Evaluating Investment Performance,” 2015.

 This information is provided for educational and illustrative purposes only.